emptybraces/Blender-MyBestPieMenuEver/README.md

 ### [Sclupt]

-- Quickly changeable to any Brushs, Strokes.tting in preference, default is Soften.)
+- Quickly changeable to any Brushs, Strokes.
 - Filterable brushes to displayed.

 #